Next Spanish general election: Parties and lists

 The 2024 European Parliament election in Spain saw the electoral breakthrough of social media personality Luis "Alvise" Pérez who, running on a right-wing populist platform with his Se Acabó La Fiesta party (Spanish for "The Party is Over", SALF), secured 4.6% of the share.
 Alvise announced in July 2024 that he was considering to run in the next general election, but his public standing was damaged by an internal party crisis—which saw the defection of SALF's two other MEPs, amid accusations of bullying and blackmail—and several legal cases against him, including allegations of illegal financing, data leakage and harassment, which are the subject of ongoing investigations by the Supreme Court.
 On 12 October 2025, Alvise formally launched his candidacy to the next general election at the Palacio Vistalegre arena.

-The PSOE and Sumar have reportedly been probing a prospective electoral alliance or cooperation agreement in over 30 of the smaller constituencies—mostly comprising those electing between three and five seats—where the latter's votes do not translate into seats but in which the former could compete for an additional seat with the PP or Vox.
+By 2026, SALF was reportedly recruiting a number of former Vox members into their candidacies in several regions.